-Population estimates for 1980-2009 and the 2000 U.S. standard population were obtained from the U.S. Bureau of the Census.
+Population estimates for 1980-2011 and the 2000 U.S. standard population were obtained from the U.S. Bureau of the Census.

-Data regarding prevalence of risk factors such as exercise habits, alcohol use, overweight/obesity, insurance status, and breast cancer screening behaviors for Georgia were obtained from the Georgia Department of Public Health, Behavioral Risk Factor Surveillance System, and were analyzed as weighted averages for the years 2005 through 2009.
+Data regarding prevalence of risk factors such as exercise habits, alcohol use, overweight/obesity, insurance status, and breast cancer screening behaviors for Georgia were obtained from the Georgia Department of Public Health, Behavioral Risk Factor Surveillance System, and were analyzed for the year 2011 alone.